Summary: This article provides details about law firm compensation plans and how salaries are determined in law firms.

-This approach, devised by the authors, has operated successfully in a number of law firms.
-A description of one such system which has operated successfully for several years follows:
+This approach has operated successfully for a number of law firms.
+A description of one such system that’s operated successfully over several years follows:

 Basis of the Plan

-Each attorney who brings a matter into the office acts as the “account executive” for that matter and is responsible for managing the matter to its satisfactory conclusion.
-If the obtaining attorney does not desire to manage a matter, he may turn it over to another attorney who will do so, but the obtaining attorney in that case receives no credit for obtaining the work.
+Each attorney who brings a matter into the office acts as the “account executive” for that matter.
+They’re responsible for managing the matter to its satisfactory conclusion.
+If the obtaining attorney chooses not to manage a matter, he may turn it over to another attorney who can take it on.
+However, the obtaining attorney in that case will receive no credit for obtaining the work.

-Each attorney and paralegal is assigned a billing rate for each year.
-The “account executive” purchases time from the other attorneys, at his own discretion, at 85 percent of that handling attorney's or paralegal’s billing rate.
-The “account executive” is free to set the billing for the client at the assigned rate or at any other rate he feels is appropriate to the matter.
+Each attorney and paralegal is assigned a billing rate for the year.
+The “account executive” purchases time from the other attorneys, at his own discretion, at 85% of the handling an attorney's or paralegal’s billing rate.
+The “account executive” is free to set the billing for the client at the assigned rate or at any other rate they feel is appropriate.

 Time records are maintained by all attorneys and paralegal assistants.

-Each of the partners with managerial responsibilities is assigned a budget of hours for management activities, including training of associates.
-He is credited in the system for such activities at 85 percent of his billing rate.
+Each of the partners with managerial responsibilities is assigned a budget of hours for management activities including the training of associates.
+He’s credited in the system for such activities at 85% of his billing rate.

-Retainers paid in advance are credited to the account executive when received and debited when funds are reallocated to other attorneys who have performed services.
+Retainers paid in advance are credited to the account executive when received and debited as funds are reallocated to other attorneys who’ve performed services.

-An associate will not be an account executive on any matter, but will serve only as a “subcontractor,” selling his time to the partners of the firm at 85 percent of his billing rate.
+An associate will not be an account executive on any matter, but will serve only as a “subcontractor” by selling their time to the partners of the firm at 85% of their billing rate.

 In contingency matters, attorneys who perform services receive credit for work performed monthly.

-When a matter is concluded or, in the case of continuing clients, at the end of each year, the account of the responsible attorney (account executive) is adjusted so as to deduct all credits paid to other attorneys in the firm.
+When a matter is concluded or, in the case of continuing clients, at the end of each year the account of the responsible attorney (the account executive) is adjusted so as to deduct all credits paid to other attorneys in the firm.
 He is then credited with “profit” on the matter.
-If he has expended more professional effort than the fee justifies, he may end up with a “loss” resulting in a deduction from his available credits.
-On the other hand, if he bills the matter at substantially more than standard fees he may end up with substantial excess over the 15 percent called for by the discount rate.
+If they’ve expended more professional effort than the fee justifies, they may end up with a “loss” resulting in a deduction from their available credits.
+On the other hand, if they bill the matter at substantially more than standard fees they may end up with substantial excess over the 15% called for by the discount rate.

-After a period of operation under this plan, one firm made the following observations:
+After operating under this plan for a time period, one firm made the following observations:

-The plan encourages the associates to work long hours — (generally considered a requirement for associates in this firm).
+- The plan encourages the associates to work long hours—generally considered a requirement for associates at this firm.

-The associates and other “subcontractors” do not have to worry about whether or not the bill is paid—they receive automatic credit by functioning as subcontractors.
+- The associates and other “subcontractors” don’t have to worry about whether or not the bill is paid—they receive automatic credit by functioning as subcontractors.

-The plan encourages business development by partners because time can be purchased at a discount.
-“Mr. Jones” is the second highest lawyer in terms of 1974 credits, and yet he worked the smallest number of hours.
+- The plan encourages business development by partners because time can be purchased at a discount.
+“Mr. Jones” could be the second highest scoring lawyer in terms of credits and yet while he worked the smallest number of hours.

-Bookkeeping is simple and generally up to date.
+- Bookkeeping is simple and generally easy to keep up to date.

-On the counter side, the evaluation indicates that there is little incentive for associates to improve their efficiency, since their credits in the system are based on time expended.
-However, with fixed fee matters, the “account executive” will be reluctant to use inefficient subcontractors.
-Consequently, an associate who does not perform well will eventually be shunned by those who could give him work and his performance in the system will suffer.
+- On the counter side, the evaluation indicates that there’s little incentive for associates to improve their efficiency since their credits in the system are based on time expended.
+However, with fixed fee matters the “account executive” will be reluctant to use inefficient subcontractors.
+Consequently, an associate who does not perform well will likely find it difficult to have access to more work in the future and their performance in the system will suffer.

-Under a lockstep approach, a law firm’s compensation plan will be predetermined.
-Firms with a lockstep compensation plan generally assign interests on an annual basis, based on the number of years a partner has been a partner, up to a maximum number of points after fifteen or twenty years.
-For example, a firm may have a system whereby a new partner enters into the partnership with ten points and receives an additional point every year until he has a maximum of twenty-five points.
-At this stage he and all other partners who have served as partners for fifteen years will share equally.
+Under a lockstep approach, a law firm’s compensation plan is predetermined.
+Firms with a lockstep compensation plan generally assign interests on an annual basis, based on the number of years a partner has been a partner, up to a maximum number of points after 15 or 20 years.
+For example, a firm may have a system whereby a new partner enters into the partnership with 10 points and receives an additional point every year until he has a maximum of twenty-five points.
+At this stage they and all other partners that have served as partners for 15 years will share equally.

-Some firms operating under the lockstep approach report that it serves them well and avoids controversy.
-However, other firms find that the lockstep approach causes them to have partner turnover because it makes no provision for the “superstar” performer and may reward a mediocre partner in the same amount as one far superior in talent or work habits.
-As was stated earlier, one of the requirements of an accepted compensation determination is that the amount resulting must be viewed by the recipient as a measure of his or her success within the firm in comparison to all other lawyers.
+Some firms operating under the lockstep approach have reported that it serves them well and avoids controversy.
+However, other firms find that the lockstep approach can cause partner turnover because it makes no provision for “superstar” performers and may instead reward mediocre partners in the same amount with superior talent or work habits.
+As was stated earlier, one of the requirements of an accepted compensation determination is that the amount resulting must be viewed by the recipient as a measure of their value as compared to all the other firm’s lawyers.
 The lockstep approach fails to meet this criterion.

 Some firms note a lack of accountability under this system.
 A partner may simply stop working some years prior to retirement.
 Nevertheless, the unifying effect of the lockstep system makes it popular in quite a number of large firms.

 Another approach to compensation planning is a “peer evaluation” system.
-Under this system a series of criteria relating to those factors which the firm as a whole determines are important in valuing the worth of a partner are used by each of the partners to prepare a rating for each of the other partners.
-In some cases, the factors are weighted in accordance with the value which the firm places on them.
-For example, dollar production ratings could be valued at twice that of management contribution, or vice versa.
+Under this system, a firm sets its own criteria for the value of a partner and the partners are reviewed in an evaluation set by the other partners.
+In some cases, criteria are weighted by the value which the firm places on them.
+For example, dollar production ratings could be valued at twice that of management contribution, etc.

 In small firms where the partners work together on a daily basis, each partner may have sufficient knowledge of the diligence, talent, and contribution of each of the other partners to make a peer evaluation judgment without any additional information.
 In larger firms, however, it is sometimes necessary to have back-up materials on dollar performance of lawyers, special contributions to the firm, and other criteria included in the peer evaluation plan.